 Treaty of Fort Stanwix (1768)

-Colonial settlers, however, immediately moved into the region.
-By the spring of 1774, violence had begun in the disputed area as Ohio's American Indians -- especially the Shawnee -- tried to drive the English east of the Appalachian Mountains.
-The American Indians' insistence that the treaty did not speak for them resulted in increased tensions with the English and conflicts such as Lord Dunmore's War in 1774, spurred by white settlers who considered these land cession treaties to speak for all Ohio American Indians.
+Colonial settlers immediately moved into the region.
+By the spring of 1774, violence had begun in the disputed area as Ohio's American Indians, especially the Shawnee, tried to drive the colonists east of the Appalachian Mountains.
+The American Indians' insistence that the treaty did not speak for them resulted in increased tensions with the British and conflicts initiated by Anglo-American settlers, such as Lord Dunmore's War in 1774.

 - Hurt, R. Douglas.
 The Ohio Frontier: Crucible of the Old Northwest, 1720-1830.
 Bloomington, IN: Indiana University Press, 1996.

 - Richter, Daniel K. The Ordeal of the Longhouse: The Peoples of the Iroquois League in the Era of European Colonization.
 Chapel Hill: The University of North Carolina Press, 1992.